DixieKorley/diamonds_data_analysis/README.md

 ## Overview
 - Run summary statistics to describe the dataset.
-- Detect any issues with the dataset and list if there are any issues and why they happened.
-- Did the variable carot, or any other variable affect the prive of diamonds?
+- Did the variable carot have any affect the price of diamonds?
-- Next is to visualize the categorial distributions

 ## Requirements
+matplotlib
+pandas
+scikit

 ## Notes